ProgrammerNomad/likhaeditor/README.md

 ## License

-Likha is distributed under the MIT License.
+LikhaEditor is distributed under the MIT License.

 - Free for personal and commercial use
 - Redistribution allowed without attribution